 The cool new way takes advantage of the Python REPL (the command-line interpreter) and the fact that Python lists can function as a Dataflow source.

-If necessary, install the google-cloud-dataflow package on your machine:
+If necessary, install the Apache Beam package on your machine:

 Start the Python interpreter on the command-line:

 Now, you are ready to roll.
 You can create a example list and pass it in to a transform:

 >>> [3, 8, 12] | beam.Map(lambda x : 3*x)[9, 24, 36]

 How cool is that?
 No pipelines, no input/output files.
 Just a simple list piped to the Transform code you want to try out.

 Here’s an example of trying something on a key-value pair (represented as a 2-tuple in Python Dataflow):